-When planning email campaigns, marketers need to warm up the readers before sending out transactional emails – the process, otherwise known as customer onboarding.
+When planning email campaigns, marketers need to warm up the readers before sending out transactional emails – the process is known as customer onboarding.

 Although onboarding emails rarely bring forth direct revenue, through step-by-step tutorials, explainer videos, white papers, and other value-based products, you increase people’s trust in the brand and are nurturing a loyal community of brand fans.